Chelsea's three transfer targets for the summer after winning Timo Werner race

 This will be Lampard’s first summer transfer window since becoming Blues boss, as the side were under a transfer ban this time last year.

-It’s claimed that the Blues are also eyeing the re-signing of centre-back Nathan Ake, the Dutchman joined Bournemouth permanently in 2017 after a successful loan spell.
+It’s claimed that the Blues are also eyeing the re-signing of centre-back Nathan Ake, with the Dutchman joining Bournemouth permanently in 2017 after a successful loan spell.

 The Guardian also hint at attacking reinforcements, with the report stating that the Blues are tracking £15m-rated winger Said Benrahma.